Glasgow-Nankai Partnership and Joint Graduate School

 Founded in 1919, Nankai University is a public multidisciplinary and research-oriented higher education institute in Tianjin, China, under the jurisdiction of the Ministry of Education.

-Nankai is a Project 985 member, a Chinese government initiative established in 1998 to promote the development of higher education in China to world-class standards.
+Nankai Univesity is a Project 985 institute with a 'Double First Class' status, a Chinese government initiative established to promote the development of higher education in China to world-class standards.

 Through Project 985, national and local governments award large amounts of funding to universities for the establishment of research centres, to improve facilities, hold conferences and attract world-leading staff and visiting scholars.
 The project members represent the top 39 universities in China.
 We consistently rank in the top 10-15 universities in China and have extensive international links with more than 290 internationally-renowned universities.